 Beyond Meat products come with cooking instructions and are prepared just like animal-based meat.
 They are sold ready to cook—no further prep is required.
 The Beyond Meat Crumbles are pre-cooked and ready to be warmed for use in meals.
 Check the sell-by date, as the products should be used right away.
 If purchased frozen, be sure to thaw the Beyond Meat product before cooking.
 Beyond Jerky is ready to eat upon purchase.

 Where to find Beyond Meat

 Beyond Meat’s flagship product, the Beyond Burger, can be found at more than 30,000 grocery stores, schools, and such restaurant chains as A&W, Carl’s Jr., and Denny’s.
-(The company developed another version of its patty for McDonald’s.)
-Meanwhile, you can also find Beyond Meat products being used at Del Taco, Kentucky Fried Chicken, Peet’s Coffee, Subway, and Veggie Grill, among many other eateries.
+You can also find Beyond Meat products being used at Peet’s Coffee, Carl’s Jr, and Veggie Grill, among many other eateries.
 Check out the company’s store locator here to find Beyond Meat products near you.

 Beyond Meat recipes